Carrying His Presence With You Throughout Your Day

 Every time we “come before His presence with thanksgiving” we are supremely blessed to be in the presence of our living God, that we may know and experience even more of His presence within us.

-This just makes me want to run to the temple within me throughout every day.
+This just makes me want to run to the temple that is within me throughout every day.

 Yes, learn to start each day in your inner temple, in His presence, and carry His presence with you throughout each day.